 No. They do not require having any special knowledge to advertise.
 When advertising nutra offers for example, you should know something about dieting and health to write a convincing copy.

-Sweeps only require you to know how to play on emotions and expectations.
-Nothing more.
+Sweeps only require you to know how to play on emotions and expectations and getting the right offers from top sweepstakes affiliate networks.
 It’s the essence of marketing.

 Sweepstakes are therefore often recommended as a starting point for beginners.
 To be more precise, sweepstake leadgen offers, as CC submits are rather hard.